Ultimate Travel Guide for AMSTERDAM

-- If you are around 3-4 people, instead of taking a canal tour, hire your own boat.
-It would be cheaper that way
+- If you are around 3-4 people, hire your boat instead of taking a canal tour.
+It would be cheaper that way.

 - Hostels in Amsterdam have some of the best deals, so drink in them only.
-Even if you aren’t living in a hostel, the bars and pubs are open, so go there for a drink
+Even if you aren’t living in a hostel, the bars and pubs are open, so go for a drink.

-- Dutch cook isn’t that good and we have already told you that.
-If you dislike it much and would rather save money, cook your own food
+- Dutch cook isn’t that good, and we have already told you that.
+If you dislike it much and would instead save money, cook your food

 - Rent a bicycle.
-It not only saves you money, but there are a lot of bikers around only and Amsterdam is best visited on wheels
+It saves you money, and there are only a lot of bikers around, and Amsterdam is best visited on wheels.

-- If you are into museums and tourist attractions a lot, buy the IAmsterdam Pass as it offers free access to many places
+- If you are into museums and tourist attractions, buy the IAmsterdam Pass, which offers free access to many places.

-- Get the Museumkaart, as you can get into as many museums as possible within 60 euros
+- Get the Museumkaart, as you can get into as many museums as possible for 60 euros.

-These were all the things you must know while planning a trip to Amsterdam.
-It had us all excited only by writing this guide, we are sure you are going to have a blast.
+You must know these things while planning a trip to Amsterdam.
+It had us all excited only by writing this guide; we are sure you will have a blast.

 WHERE TO STAY in Amsterdam?

 Hostels in Amsterdam are expensive.
-If you are a budget traveler, you can’t even imagine living at a hotel because that would equate to almost all of your budget.
-There are only a few hostels with a good rating in Amsterdam that actually are good.
-If you are strictly on budget, you will have to look for hostels outside the city center.
-However, you need not worry as the public transportation network is nice and you will be able to move around the city without any issue.
+If you are a budget traveller, you can’t even imagine living at a hotel because that would equate to almost all of your budget.
+There are only a few hostels with good ratings in Amsterdam that are good.
+If you are strictly on a budget, you must look for hostels outside the city centre.
+However, you need not worry as the public transportation network is excellent and you can move around the city without any issues.

 We recommend you check Hostel World to look through various hostels as per what you can afford.
-We can’t recommend you a budget for accommodation, because this one is entirely up to your luck and if you are comfortable staying in stingy hostels to save money.
-Personally, i would say that it Hostelworld is one of the best tips i could give you in Amsterdam Travel Guide.
+We can’t recommend you a budget for accommodation, because this one is entirely up to your luck and if you are comfortable staying in cheap hostels to save money.
+I would say that Hostelworld is one of the best tips I could give you in Amsterdam Travel Guide.

 HOW TO GO AROUND in Amsterdam?

-Amsterdam isn’t that big of a city and most of the places can be covered on foot.
+Amsterdam isn’t that big of a city, and most of this can be covered on foot.
 The city is so beautiful that you won’t mind walking either.
 You can bike around the city or take public transportation, which is cheap and widely available.
-The trams and buses have the same ticket so you don’t have to take one continually.
+The trams and buses have the same ticket, so you don’t have to take one continually.